Cubic Regression Calculator

 Definition of cubic regression

 In general, regression is a statistical technique that allows us to model the relationship between two variables by finding a curve that best fits the observed samples.
+If this curve corresponds to a polynomial, we deal with the polynomial regression, which you can discover in the polynomial regression calculator.

 As we now understand the cubic polynomial regression model, so let's discuss the cubic regression formula.